The best lenses for the Nikon D5600 in 2025: the next lenses to get for your Nikon DSLR

 Best everyday lens

-This zoom goes wider at one end and closer at the other than most standard zooms, while maintaining image quality throughout.
+This zoom goes wider and longer than most standard zooms, while maintaining image quality throughout.
+I think it's Nikon's pick of the bunch.
 Read more below…

 Best wide-angle